andrewtheart/DiskActivityMonitor/docs/security/security.md

 4. Captures volume serial number and file index as the directory identity.
 5. Attempts to enable ownership/restore privileges when the token exposes them.
 6. Applies trusted ownership through an open handle with `SetSecurityInfo`.
-7. Opens the DACL handle while the owner handle remains open.
+7. Opens the DACL handle with `READ_CONTROL | WRITE_DAC` while the owner handle remains open.
 8. Compares both handles' volume/file identities.
 9. Applies a protected DACL through the handle.